JRJurman/rollup-plugin-polyfill/README.md

 ## API
 ### `polyfill(file, packages[, options])`
-`file` is the module that the package will be prepended to.
+* `file` is the module that the package will be prepended to.
-`packages` is a list of modules to be resolved in your bundle.
+* `packages` is a list of modules to be resolved in your bundle.
-`options` (optional) is an object that includes different configurations:
+* `options` (optional) is an object that includes different configurations:
-* `method` can either be `commonjs` or `import`, and determines if a require statement or import statement should be prepended to the file.
-By default it is import. _(If you use commonjs, you'll need to resolve require statments in the build)_
+  * `method` can either be `'commonjs'` or `'import'`, and determines if a require statement or import statement should be prepended to the file.
+By default it is import.
+_(If you use commonjs, you'll need to resolve require statments in the build)_

 ## Usage